shcaba/Vermilion-rockfish-OR-WA-assessment-2021/OR/write_up/_main.md

 #### Fits to the Data
+##### Lengths
 Fits to the length data are examined based on the Pearson residuals-at-length, the annual mean lengths, and aggregated length composition data for the commercial and recreational fleets.
 Annual length composition fits are shown in [Appendix B](#append_a).
-Lengths are generally sampled better post 2004 in the CRFS sampling period, though the MRFSS period contains several years of decent sampled sizes.
+Lengths are generally sampled better in the recreational fishery and after year 2000.

-Pearson residuals of the fishery length data are generally low with no distinct pattern of misfitting (Figure \ref{fig:rec-com-pearson}).
-Despite the lack of recruitment estimation, there are no obvious patterns of missed recruitment.
-Fits to the fishery mean lengths, assuming Francis data-weighting, show a relatively stable mean length index, with a drop in size in the most recent years (Figure \ref{fig:rec-com-mean-len-fit}).
-This observed decline in mean lengths was well fit despite the rigid nature (e.g., few estimated parameters and deterministic recruitment) of the model.
+Pearson residuals of fits to the commerical fishery length data are generally low with no distinct pattern of misfitting despite lower sample sizes (Figure \ref{fig:com-rec-pearson}).
+Fits to the commercial fishery mean lengths, assuming Francis data-weighting, show increasing female and males lengths until after 2009, after which mean lengths are relatively stable, with a small drop in size in the most recent year (Figure \ref{fig:com-mean-len-fit}).

-Pearson residuals for the survey data are larger than the better sampled fishery data, but in general also do not present any distinct residual pattern (Figure \ref{fig:hkl-pearson}).
-Largest residuals were with male samples at bigger sizes, where the model assumed fewer males were expected than observed, though those males are exceptionally large (near 30 cm) given there asymptotic size of <22 cm .
-This discrepancy, outside the issue with Pearson residuals being sensitive to small samples, could also be due to either sex-misidentification or the need for a higher CV at length for males, though is not a major source of uncertainty in the vermilion rockfish assessment.
-Fits to the survey mean lengths (Figure \ref{fig:hkl-mean-len-fit}) again support relatively stable mean lengths with littel contrast.
-The male lengths provide little information on stock status, as only the largest males near $L_{\infty}$ are taken.
-The female data, from which the spawning stock status is measured, provides more information as mean length is below, but included in the uncertainty of, the $L_{\infty}$ value.
+Pearson residuals of fits to the combined sex recreational fishery length data are also generally low, though with small bands of misfitting (Figure \ref{fig:com-rec-pearson}).
+These small bands are not deemed concerning given the small residuals and that recruitments are estimated.
+Fits to the recreational fishery mean lengths, assuming Francis data-weighting, show a very similar trend as the commercial mean lengths, with increasing lengths until after 2009, after which mean lengths are relatively stable, with a drop in size in the most recent year (Figure \ref{fig:rec-mean-len-fit}).

 Aggregate fits by fleet are shown in Figure \ref{fig:agg-len-fit}.
-The model fits the aggregate lengths for the unsexed fishery fleet and survey female length data well, with an acceptable, but noticeabley poorer fit to the male survey lengths.
-The biologically smaller males are encountered with much less frequency given the selectivity of the hook and line gear, and thus males samples sizes are much smaller and sporadic over time compared to the other data sources.
-This leads to spiky and less resolved length compositions, though the overall fit is reasonable under the circumstances.
-The mode of the aggregate female lengths is larger than the unsexed fishery data, though given the lack of sex-specific fishery lengths and prominent sex-specific growth, it is not apparent whether the Hook-and-Line survey acutally catches bigger fish than the recreational fishery.

-The fit to the Hook and Line survey index is generally poor, as the index is much more dynamic and indicative of a general increase in the most recent few years (Figure \ref{fig:hkl-index-fit}).
-This opposes the trend in the fishery and survey lengths mostly showing a small decrease in the most recent years.
-The survey values are very low and the CVs are intially large (30-40% CV), but the model adds twice as much variance (), limiting the influence of the survey in the model.
-Given the competition for hook space with bigger individuals and the geographically limited sampling of vermilion rockfish habitat, this result is not unreasonable.
+The model fits the aggregate lengths for the sexed commerical fishery fleet and unsexed recreational female length data well.
+The commerical fishery data are fit less well given the smaller sample sizes.

+##### Conditional Age at Length
+Fits to the conditioanl age at length data are examined based on the Pearson residuals-at-length, the annual mean ages, and age composition data for the commercial and recreational fleets.
+Annual length composition fits are shown in [Appendix C](#append_c).
+Lengths are generally sampled better in the recreational fishery and after year 2000.

+The maximum size of the Pearson residuals for both fleets was large (maximum = 30.56 and 30.63 for commercial and recretaional samples, respectively; Appendix C), but due to the inclusion of very small and older fish.
+Most of the residuals were small and unnoteworthy and demonstrate a distinctive growth curve.
+As with the lengths, the mean age by year increased then leveled off, though the recreational mean ages continue to increase in the most recent years (Figures \ref{fig:com-mean-caal} and \ref{fig:rec-mean-caal}).
+The mean age for commercial stocks were generally around 15 years old, whereas the recretional ages are around 18 years old.
+Fits to the mean ages by length bins showd acceptable fits consistent with model expectations [Appendix C].

+##### ORBS Survey Index of Abundance
+The fit to the ORBS recreational survey index are generally good and consistent with other model sources as the trend shows a population increasing in the early 2000s then leveling off and dropping over recent years (Figure \ref{fig:orbs-index-fit}).
+The decreasing trend is more consistent over the last decade than indicated in the lengths or ages.
+Inital variance for the survey is extremely small, though it only took a small about of added variance to fit the index (0.08).

+### Selectivity
+The logistic selectivity curves fit to the commericial and recreational fishery look well within reason (a model convergence check for realism in the selectivity application) and are very similar (Figure \ref{fig:fleet_selectivity}).
+Future assessments could opt for parsimony and combine these two fisheries into one combined selectivity, though the model had no issue adding two more parameters given the available length data.

 ### Reference Model Outputs
+#### Parameter Estimates
+A total of sixteen primary parameters were estimated, along with sixty recruitment deviations.
 The reference model parameter estimates along with asymptotic standard errors are shown in Table \ref{tab:model-param} and the likelihood components are shown in Table \ref{tab:likes}.
 Estimates of derived reference points and approximate 95 percent asymptotic confidence intervals are shown in Table \ref{tab:referenceES}.
 Estimates of stock size and status over time are shown in Table \ref{tab:timeseries}.

-#### Parameter Estimates

-A total of six parameters were estimated: initial recruitment size, extra variance on the survey index and two parameters each for the fishery and survey.
-The $logR_0$ was estimated at 2.79.
-The selectivity curves for the fishery fleet and Hook and Line survey are shown in Figure \ref{fig:selex}.
-Both selectivity curves are very similar, with the Hook and Line Survey intepreted to catch larger individuals.

-### Population Trajectory
+#### Population Trajectory

 The predicted spawning output (in millions of eggs) is given in Table \ref{tab:timeseries} and plotted in Figure \ref{fig:ssb}.
 Estimated spawning output shows a large decline starting in the 1970s, with a continued decline into the 1980s.
 This tracks the large removals during this time period.
 A large decline in removals starting in the mid-1980s and into the 1990s is reflected in a population that begins a steady increase into the early 2010s.
 Recent high removals (the largest in the recorded removal history) have again caused a stark population decline.
 The estimate of total biomass over time, which tracks that of spawning output, is shown in Figure \ref{fig:tot-bio}.